 Managing Epilepsy in dogs

 Canine epilepsy is one of the most common chronic neurological conditions in dogs in the UK.
-It is typically managed with long-term anti-epileptic medication including phenobarbital, Pexion (imepitoin), and potassium bromide.
-In more complex or refractory cases, veterinary surgeons may prescribe levetiracetam, zonisamide, or rectal diazepam under the UK prescribing cascade.
+Management is typically long-term and guided by a veterinary surgeon.
+Commonly prescribed anti-epileptic medicines include phenobarbital, imepitoin, and potassium bromide.
+In some cases, additional medicines such as levetiracetam, zonisamide, or diazepam may be used under veterinary direction, including within the UK prescribing cascade where appropriate.

 What Does a Seizure Look Like?